dtcenter/METplus/docs/Users_Guide/installation.rst

   run_metplus.py -c use_cases/met_tool_wrapper/GridStat/GridStat.conf

-will run METplus using the defaults set in the config files found in parm/metplus_config.
+will run METplus using the defaults set in parm/metplus_config/defaults.conf.
 Any variables defined in these three config files can be overridden in the parm/use_cases/GridStat/GridStat.conf file.
 METplus will run using the values specified in the GridStat.conf file.

 **Example 3: Using example configuration to perform a specific evaluation (e.g. Model 1 vs. Obs 1, Model 1 vs. Obs 2, Model 2 vs. Obs 1, etc...):**